 And whatever you do, do NOT run onto the track to try a car.

 The Chinese Grand Prix is all set to be an intense showdown.
-We'll find out if Vettel and Ferrari can extend their lead — or if Hamilton and Mercedes will strike back.
+We'll find out if Lewis Hamilton can win his second consecutive race — or if Australian Daniel Ricciardo can bounce back on same track he claimed a victory in 2018.

 Shanghai F1 Hall of Fame... and Shame